Organizer—Ohio, Department of Organizing and Services

 Legal Internships and Externships

 Past legal interns have helped research and write amicus briefs in the federal court system, updated a multi-state survey on faculty handbooks as employment contracts, and researched and written legal outlines and fact sheets on topics such as “Faculty and Defamation Suits,” “Faculty and Family Leave Issues,” and “Academic Freedom and the First Amendment.”
-Externs should be in their 2nd or 3rd year of law school and be available to work approximately 15 hours per week.
-Summer internships are available to students who have completed their 2nd year of law school.
+Externs should be in their second or third year of law school and be available to work approximately fifteen hours per week.
+Summer internships are available to students who have completed their second year of law school.
 AAUP legal staff will work with interested applicants to arrange for public interest stipends, academic credit or pro bono credit from their law school.

 Qualified applicants will possess excellent analytical skills